JakeSteam/blog-programming/_posts/2021-08-07-dont-revert-merges.md

     - PR
 ---

 A Friday afternoon, after work hours.
 You and a colleague are merging the final few pull requests before giving a build to weekend testers.
+(Update July 2023: GitHub has [improved the behaviour](https://github.blog/changelog/2023-09-26-more-details-provided-when-a-pull-request-is-merged-indirectly-or-is-still-processing-updates/) for this scenario!)

 You agree the “small feature” PR can be merged, but the unrelated “unfinished big feature” PR still needs some work next week.
 No problem.
 The “small feature” PR is merged, the build is made.
 Great.